 Wildfowling

-This activity category is for the use of firearms to shoot wildfowl; it does not take into account use of dogs during these activities - in SEMS the impact of dogs is considered within 'Land recreation - Dog walking'.
+This activity category is for the use of firearms to shoot wildfowl; it does not take into account use of dogs during these activities - in SEMS the impact of dogs is considered within the land based recreation activity.

 Wildfowling is a largely solitary activity which involves the hunting of specific species of ducks, geese and waders with a smooth bore shotgun.
 It is undertaken primarily on estuaries and coastal marshes.
 In England the season runs from 1st September until 31st January above the high water mark and extends until February 20th below the high water mark.
 The majority of wildfowling is organised through a club structure but it can also be undertaken independently.